congomongo/congomongo/readme.markdown

 Summary
 ---------
-note: The .java bits are likely to disappear once Clojure 1.2 is stable.

-CongoMongo is essentially two parts.

-One is the ClojureDBObject class written in java.
-It extends the BasicDBObject class with two methods (putClojure, toClojure) and a convenience constructor.

-It is basically a close-to-the-metal wrapper around the mongo-java-driver's BasicDBObject class to handle coercions (keyword->string and nested structures)
-while offering similar performance to the BasicDBObject class itself.

-The rest is a Clojure api for the mongo-java-driver.
+CongoMongo is essentially a Clojure api for the mongo-java-driver, transparently handling coercions between Clojure and Java data types.

 Basics
 --------